A topic from the subject of Physical Chemistry in Chemistry.

 Key Points

-• The Bohr model was an early model of the atom that described the atom as a small, positively charged nucleus surrounded by electrons that orbit the nucleus in shells.
+• The Bohr model is an early model of the atom depicting a small, positively charged nucleus surrounded by electrons orbiting in specific shells or energy levels.

-• When an electron absorbs a photon of light, it can move to a higher energy level.
+• An electron absorbs a photon of light to jump to a higher energy level (excitation).

 Main Concepts

-• The Bohr model was a significant advance in the understanding of the atom and provided the basis for the development of quantum mechanics.
+• The Bohr model was a crucial step forward in atomic understanding and laid the groundwork for quantum mechanics.

 Experiment: The Bohr Model and Atomic Spectra